About the course

 This interactive training day aims to reflect upon these issues and introduce good practice strategies for working with service users, their families, friends and significant others.
 Learning objectives for the day will be:

-- To clarify what is meant by confidentiality, information-sharing, and the different types of information.
+- This aims to clarify what confidentiality and information‑sharing mean, and to explain the different types of information.

 - To encourage participants to reflect on issues relating to confidentiality and information-sharing.